 So imagine how easy it is to do that when you’re just wanting to turn the smartphone on?

-In the video I show you exactly how close the Power and Volume Down buttons are to each other.
+In the video, I show you exactly how close the Power and Volume Down buttons are to each other.
 This, in and of itself, shows you how easy to mistakenly press both of them down when you think you are just holding down the power button.
-The bad part is, this is even easier when you have a case on it.
+And most people won’t Fastboot the Xiaomi Redmi Note 7 Pro via the Command Prompt either.

-Naturally, it will depend on which type of case you’re using, the quality of the materials, and how the case manufacturer handles the buttons.
-I’ve had some cases make it more difficult for this to happen accidentally while other cases make it too easy to do something like this.
+The likelihood of this happening if your device is in a case goes up, too.
+It will depend on which type of case you’re using, the quality of the materials, and how the case manufacturer handles the buttons.
+But I’ve had some cases make it more difficult for this to happen accidentally while other cases make it too easy to do something like this.

-So, if you have noticed that your Redmi Note 7 or Redmi Note 7 Pro is in Fastboot Mode by accident then simply follow these even easier instructions to exit Bootloader Mode.
+So, if you have noticed that your Redmi Note 7 or Redmi Note 7 Pro is in Fastboot Mode by accident then simply follow these even easier instructions to leave Bootloader Mode.

 - Press and hold the Power button